 Conclusion: Increasing age has both a decreased proliferative effect and lineage dependent effects on DPSC differentiation potential.
 Thus this relationship must be accounted for when developing future regenerative therapies.

 vi, 60 pages

 Copyright 2013 Rene Chu

 Chu, Rene.
 "Age and Sex-Related Differences in Dental Pulp Stem Cells."
-Master's thesis, University of Iowa, 2013.
+MS (Master of Science) thesis, University of Iowa, 2013.